 While Duke's freshman population downloads P2P music at abnormally high rates compared with the rest of the country, the rates for all means are higher than the national population.
-And compared with the bandwidth rates what which students used three years ago, these numbers are miniscule.
-The simple policy Duke implemented two years ago, giving out 'speeding tickets', has cut P2P rates down to an almost unnoticeable and entirely tolerable level.
+And compared with the rates what which students downloaded three years ago, these numbers are miniscule.
+The simple policy Duke implemented two years ago, giving out 'speeding tickets', has cut P2P rates down to an almost unnoticeable level.
 Combined with Duke's Acceptable Use Policy, this sets the priorities straight and places the students where they belong: first.
 It does not try to do the job of the RIAA and it does not invade students' private transmissions.
 It also does not limit all student activity and only punishes those students who have abused the system.
 Yet, Duke would be well served by adding a legal mechanism to download music, like iTunes.
-It would encourage good decisions by the students and if marketed properly could be a very popular service.

-Nonetheless, Duke is currently on the right path and making wise decisions.
+It would encourage good decisions by the students and if marketed properly would be a very popular service.
+But, at present, Duke is on the right path and making the right decisions.